willothy/red/README.md

 ## Demo usage

-The TUI library is not yet ready for use so it hasn't been published yet, but the binary crate currently runs the demo if you want to try it out.
+The TUI library is not yet ready for use so it hasn't been published yet, but you can run the `demo` if you want to try it out.

 ```sh